Financial-Times/origami/README.md

 #### Config

-You can also set config options declaratively by using `[data-o-tabs-]` prefixed data attributes.
-For example: `data-o-tabs-disablefocus="true"`.
+You can set config options declaratively by using `[data-o-tabs-]` prefixed data attributes.

+Options consist of:

+* `data-o-tabs-disablefocus="true"` - prevent the tabpanel being focused when selected.
+* `data-o-tabs-update-url="true"` - update the URL with the `#` of the selected panel.

 #### Core experience